aws-samples/msk-powered-financial-data-feed/README.md

 ![msk_cluster](https://github.com/uzairmansoor/dataFeed-MSK-cdk/assets/82077348/d28e34a4-c870-4c0d-bf57-367d0e7581c3)

 3. Copy the MSK cluster ARN shown at the top.
-Edit your parameters.py file and paste the ARN as the value for the mskClusterArn parameter.
+Edit your *config.py* file and paste the ARN as the value for the mskClusterArn parameter.
 Save the updated file.

 ## Deploying the Data Feed Consumer
 The steps below will create an EC2 instance in a new consumer account to run the Kafka consumer application.
 The application will connect to the MSK cluster via PrivateLink and SASL/SCRAM.

 1. Navigate to Systems Manager (SSM) [Parameter Store](https://console.aws.amazon.com/systems-manager/parameters) in your producer account.

-2. Copy the value of the *blogAws-dev-mskConsumerPwd-ssmParamStore* parameter, and update the *mskConsumerPwdParamStoreValue* parameter in the *parameters.py* file.
+2. Copy the value of the *blogAws-dev-mskConsumerPwd-ssmParamStore* parameter, and update the *mskConsumerPwdParamStoreValue* parameter in the *config.py* file.

 3. Then, check the value of the parameter named *getAzIdsParamStore* and make a note of these two values.

 4. Create another AWS account for the Kafka consumer if you do not already have one, and log in.
 Then create an IAM user with full admin permissions as described at Create an Administrator User.
 Log out and log back in to the AWS console as this IAM admin user.

 5. Make sure you are in the same region as the region you used in the producer account.
-Create a new EC2 key pair named *my-ec2-consumer-keypair* in this consumer account.
+Create a new EC2 key pair, named e.g.  *my-ec2-consumer-keypair* in this consumer account.
+Update the value of *consumerEc2KeyPairName* in your config.py file with the name of the key pair you just created.

 6. Navigate to this [Resource Access Manager](https://console.aws.amazon.com/ram/home#Home) (RAM) home page in your consumer account AWS console.